 Kris received her BS in Animal Science from Cornell in 1982.
 She returned to her native Long Island where she and her husband raised 2 children.
 During this time Kris earned her technician license and worked for many years in a busy 5 doctor practice.
 She also taught veterinary technology to students at Suffolk Community College.
 Kris and her husband came back to Ithaca in 2005 and she joined Cornerstone in 2009.
 Kris’s technical skills and expertise are a welcome addition to the practice.
 If your pet needs blood drawn, a vaccination or nail trim, Kris is likely the person you will meet.
 Besides being an excellent cook and gardener, Kris manages to find time to breed and raise the occasional litter of Labrador Retrievers.

-Many of you may remember Denise as she worked with us in the past.
-Amazingly, she has moved back to Ithaca from the island of sunny St.Croix and has rejoined our team.
+Denise worked with us in the past and she has moved back to Ithaca from the island of sunny St.Croix to rejoin our team.
 She enjoys working with her horses in her spare time and has several dog and cat pals as well.
 She is also an avid supporter of the Cornell Farrier Scholarship program.
-We are thrilled to welcome her back into our family!
+She is an invaluable member of our team!

 Lezlie grew up on a crop farm in Western New York and remained in Ithaca after graduating from Cornell with an Animal Science degree in 1987.
 She has been involved in veterinary medicine since then.
 Lezlie and Dr. Armao worked together for several years before she joined Cornerstone.
 As our practice began to expand, Lezlie agreed to help us, and joined the staff part-time in 2006.
 She can usually be found at the front desk on Fridays or when filling in for vacationing staff members.
 Lezlie is also a certified EMT and volunteer for the Slaterville Springs Fire department.